 Camera-Wiki: The Art Deco Rolleicord I, in Germany colloquially known as the 'Tapeten-Rolleicord' (wallpaper Rolleicord) was produced by Franke and Heidecke from November 1933 to March 1936.
 In total, 32,508 units of the Rolleicord I Model 1 (factory Model K3 - 510) were built.

 This example is in about EX++/+++ condition, some usage signs but overall in excellent condition.
-W cleaned it up at home as these older cameras are not so complex.
+We cleaned it up at home as these older cameras are not so complex.
 The lenses are clear and it is working well.
 These unique beauties look good on any collectors shelf.

 Camera-Wiki: The Rolleiflex SL66 is a 6×6 cm SLR camera made by Rollei.
 It was the company's first single-lens reflex.
 While the naming "SL" is most likely for single lens, the "66" probably refers to the 6x6 cm image format, coincidentally the camera was introduced at the 1966 Photokina show.
 The original chrome & black SL66 model remained in production until 1986.